Embodied Evolution in Collective Robotics: A Review: Context

 \subsection{Lifelong Learning in Evolutionary Robotics}

 It has long been argued that deploying robots in the real world may benefit from continuing to acquire new capabilities \textit{after} initial deployment~\citep{Thrun1995,Nelson2006}, especially if the environment is not known beforehand.
 Therefore, the question we are concerned with in this paper is \textit{how to endow a collective robotics system with the capability to perform lifelong learning}.
 Evolutionary robotics research into this question typically focuses on individual autonomous robots.
-Early works in evolutionary robotics that considered lifelong learning explored learning mechanisms to cope with minor environmental changes (see the classic book from \cite{Nolfi2000} as well as \cite{Urzelai2001b} and \cite{Tonelli2013c} for examples, and \cite{Mouret2015} for a nomenclature).
+Early works in evolutionary robotics that considered lifelong learning explored learning mechanisms to cope with minor environmental changes (see the classic book by \cite{Nolfi2000} as well as \cite{Urzelai2001b} and \cite{Tonelli2013c} for examples, and \cite{Mouret2015} for a nomenclature).
 More recently, \cite{Bongard2006b} and \cite{Cully2014b} addressed \textit{resilience} by introducing fast on-line re-optimisation to recover from hardware damage.

-\cite{Bredeche2009}, \cite{Christensen2010} and \cite{Silva2012} are some examples of on\hyp{}line versions of evolutionary robotics algorithms that target the fully autonomous acquisition of behaviour to achieve some pre-defined task in individual robots.
+\cite{BredecheOn-line-On-boar}, \cite{Christensen2010} and \cite{Silva2012} are some examples of on\hyp{}line versions of evolutionary robotics algorithms that target the fully autonomous acquisition of behaviour to achieve some pre-defined task in individual robots.
 Targeting agents in a video game rather than robots, \cite{Stanley2005} tackled the on-line evolution of controllers in a multi-agent system.
 Because the agents were virtual, the researchers could control some aspects of the evaluation conditions (e.g., restarting the evaluation of agents from the same initial position).
 This kind of control is typically not feasible in autonomously deployed robotic systems.

 Embodied evolution builds on evolutionary robotics to implement lifelong learning in robot {\em collectives}.
 Its clear link with traditional evolutionary robotics is exemplified by work like that by \citet{Usui2003Situated-and-Em}, where a traditional evolutionary algorithm is encapsulated on each robot.
 Individual controllers are evaluated sequentially in a standard time sharing set-up, and the robots implement a communication scheme that resembles an island model to exchange genomes from one robot to another.
 It is this communication that makes this an instance of embodied evolution.